The launch of open channels with dynamic partitioning, plus message search, and IP whitelisting for Sendbird Chat

 Sendbird is committed to creating best-in-class group chat experiences to drive audience engagement in large-scale private and public communities.
-To that end, we recently launched a Supergroup Channel — a private group channel which can host up to 20,000 members in a private group chat.
+To that end, we recently launched a Supergroup Channel — a private group channel that can host up to tens of thousands of members in a private group chat.

 Today, we’re proud to announce the launch of open channels with dynamic partitioning for hosting large-scale public chats, as well as message search, IP whitelisting, and message threading.

-- The new Sendbird Chat open channel with dynamic partitioning can host up to 20,000 members in public chats.
-If customers choose a dedicated server, the new open channel can host up to 60,000 members in public chats.
+- The new Sendbird Chat open channel with dynamic partitioning can host up to tens of thousands of members in public chats.
+If customers choose a dedicated server, the new open channel can host up to millions of participants in public chats.

 - Message search for Sendbird Chat is a table-stakes feature offering functionality that users have come to expect from their in-app chat experiences.
 Users can search for messages from within a channel, as well as from the channel list view.